skyworkz/website/content/blog/running-self-hosted-agents-in-azure-devops-using-an-azure-ad-access-token.md

 {{<img src="/img/blog/add-role-assignment.png" class="img-fluid" title="Add Role Assignment" >}}

-If you forgot to do this, during login you'll get the error "No subscriptions found for {ClientID}", hopefully pointing you towards fixing this by following the above.
+If you forgot to do this, during login you'll get the error `No subscriptions found for {ClientID}`, hopefully pointing you towards fixing this by following the above.

 {{<img src="/img/blog/no-role-assignment-error.png" class="img-fluid" title="No Role Assignment" >}}